SimuStruct Dataset (0.1)

 Hugo Penedones

-Each sample of the dataset corresponds to a rectangular plate with six identical circular holes arranged in a rectangular pattern.
-The sizes and positions of the holes vary across different cases.
-All of the plates are modelled as being made of a steel alloy with linear elastic behaviour, characterized by a Young’s Modulus of \(E=210\) GPa and a Poisson Ratio of \(v=0.3\).
+Each dataset sample features a rectangular plate with six circular holes arranged in a rectangular pattern.
+The size and positioning of the holes vary across samples.
+All plates are modeled with a steel alloy, exhibiting linear elastic behavior, characterized by a Young’s Modulus of $E=210$ GPa and a Poisson Ratio of $v=0.3$.

-In all of the cases in the dataset, we simply support the plates on the bottom side, i.e., fixed in the y-direction, and subject them to uniaxial loading at the top with a stress of \(\sigma_1=100\) MPa.
-The measurements of the von Mises stress are simulated using the Finite Element Method.
+In every case within the dataset, the plates are supported along the bottom edge, fixed in the y-direction, and subjected to uniaxial loading at the top with a stress of $\sigma_1=100$ MPa.
+The von Mises stress measurements are simulated using the Finite Element Method (FEM), providing detailed insights into the structural behavior under load.

 To download the dataset, head to this link.